Workflow Guide

 Plan Mode Integration

-Use your assistant’s native plan/brainstorm mode for initial ideation, then feed the refined output into st-create-plan.
+Use your assistant's native plan/brainstorm mode for initial ideation, then feed the refined output into st-create-plan.
 Plan mode explores broadly; Strikethroo executes precisely.
-Best for vague requirements where you want the AI to explore options before committing to a structured plan.
+Best for vague requirements you want explored before committing.

 Iterative Refinement

 Edit plan and task files directly between steps.
-Re-run st-create-plan with tightened requirements, or manually adjust task files before execution.
-The st-refine-plan skill can also interrogate an existing plan for gaps.
-Best for evolving requirements and feedback-driven development.
+Re-run st-create-plan with tightened requirements, or let st-refine-plan interrogate an existing plan for gaps.
+Best for evolving, feedback-driven work.

 Multi-Session Projects

-Plans and task statuses persist on disk under .ai/strikethroo/plans/ (completed plans are archived automatically to .ai/strikethroo/archive/ by st-execute-blueprint).
-Resume any time: inspect the plan and task files to see where things stand, then ask the assistant to continue executing the blueprint – it picks up where it left off.
+Plans and statuses persist on disk; completed plans archive automatically.
+Resume any time — the blueprint picks up where it left off.
 Commit after each phase so context survives across sessions.

 Parallel Development

-Task dependencies define the phase structure automatically.
-Independent tasks within the same phase execute in parallel.
-Teams can coordinate by sharing the .ai/strikethroo/ directory via git – backend and frontend developers work from the same plan, with dependency enforcement ensuring correct ordering.
+Task dependencies define the phase structure automatically, so independent tasks run in parallel.
+Teams coordinate by sharing .ai/strikethroo/ via git, with dependency enforcement keeping the ordering correct.

 Spike to Production

-Create two plans: a quick spike plan (low quality gates, research-focused tasks) to validate a technical approach, then a production plan that applies the spike findings with full testing and quality standards.
-The spike documents the decision rationale; the production plan executes it properly.
+Create a quick spike plan (low gates, research-focused) to validate an approach, then a production plan that applies the findings with full testing and quality standards.
+The spike documents the rationale; production executes it properly.

 Next Steps